drewf24/world-airbnb/writeup/writeup.md

 For an Airbnb in Bronx, the median price is expected, on average, to be
 $126.21 less than an Airbnb in Manhattan, holding all else constant.

-As depicted in the output, all the p-values are less than the threshold of 0.05; therefore, the expected median prices predicted by the regression model are significant.
+We have confirmed that all the p-values are less than the threshold of 0.05; therefore, the expected median prices predicted by the regression model are significant.

-The R squared of the linear model lm\_price\_borough to evaulaute the variability explained by the model:

     ## [1] 0.03669659

+The R squared of the linear model lm\_price\_borough is .0367.
 Thus, roughly 3.670% of the variability in median price can be explained by the borough of Airbnbs in New York City.

 ### Comparing Manhattan and Brooklyn